 In memory of Matt and his love for volleyball, family and the community, the Foundation will provide a minimum of one program annually to support the development of an amateur beach volleyball player who demonstrates a similar passion for volleyball and the same commitment to excellence and service to others, no matter the challenges facing them.

-Submit complete application and other required documentation to:
+Submit complete application and other required documentation online.

 Finalists will be selected by and invited for an interview with the Program Selection Committee.

-Recipients will be invited to a celebration in San Antonio the evening of Friday, April 26, 2019.Application Form
+Recipients will be invited to a celebration in San Antonio.
+Exact date to be determined.Application Form